BayraktarLab/image-station/README.md

 # Additional notes

-A `$HOME/.vnc` folder will be created to store necessary files for VNC to work.
+- A `$HOME/.vnc` folder will be created to store necessary files for VNC to work.

-Clipbord works using the menu provided by noVNC.
+- Clipbord works using the menu provided by noVNC.
 At the left side of the screen, click the clipboard icon and you can use that to copy and paste content to/from the running container.

-When launching napari for the first time, it will take a while to open while it downloads cellpose data to `$HOME/.cellpose`
+- When launching napari for the first time, it will take a while to open while it downloads cellpose data to `$HOME/.cellpose`

+- Desktop menu for Jupyter Notebook won't work for docker as root user because jupyter requires the option `--allow-root` in that case.
+Use it from terminal like so: `jupyter notebook --allow-root --notebook-dir=/`

 # Example on the farm